microsoftgraph/aspnet-snippets-sample/README.md

 This sample requires the following:

   * [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads)
-  * Either a [Microsoft account](https://www.outlook.com) or an administrator [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account).
+  * Either a [Microsoft account](https://www.outlook.com) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account).
+An Office 365 administrator account is required to run admin-level operations.
 You can sign up for [an Office 365 Developer subscription](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account) that includes the resources that you need to start building apps.

 ## Register the application